mickyansLK/mickyansLK/README.md

 ## Hi there 👋
+I have extensive experience using data-driven insights to improve business performance and optimize operations.
+I specialize in data visualization, statistical analysis, and performance modelling, and I am highly skilled in transforming complex data into practical recommendations.
+My technical abilities include expertise in Microsoft Power BI, Tableau, SQL, Python, Azure, DAX, and statistical analysis.
+My focus is on delivering results that drive strategic decision-making and operational excellence.
 <!--
 **mickyansLK/mickyansLK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.